DrewScatterday/DrewScatterday/README.md

 # 🌊 Hey, I'm Drew
-I'm a data science consultant at Esri working on deep learning and geospatial data analysis.
+I'm a software engineer at Esri working with big data and geospatial analysis.
 I previously worked at SyGlass, a virtual reality startup, where I built applications in C++, C#, and Python

 Outside of work, I enjoy building fun AI projects, surfing, watching esports, and skateboarding